andreaspolydorides/OpenCushion/README.md

 ## Planned To-Dos
+- [ ] Run material testing on lattices to inform base density suggestions
 - [ ] Finish the How-Tos on this Github page
+- [ ] Release alpha version
 - [ ] Set up a website for generation tools, a library of SVG sets and help guides
 - [ ] Set up a Discord server for community support and discussion
-- [ ] Create gyroid lattice for GCODE Generation method
+- [ ] Develop gyroid lattice for GCODE Generation method
-- [ ] Run material testing on lattices to inform suggestions